jordiestevee/neural-machine-translation-models/README.md

 ### 3.1 Transformer (English to Spanish)

+This code isn't available on the Github preview, but if you download it you will see it correctly.

 To test this model, open the `Transformer.ipynb` file.
 The only model worth testing is the final transformer saved under the Hugging Face account as `my_model_f`.
 We have provided some English sentences for testing purposes.

 #### Steps: